 Who is HE+ for?

 The programme is aimed at Year 12 students who have the potential to make competitive applications to Cambridge and other Russell Group universities.
-HE+ is designed to bring together students from a range of schools/colleges within a specific locality and to engage them in a common programme with the opportunity to meet and work with one another.
+HE+ is designed to bring together students from a range of schools/colleges within a specific locality and to engage them in a common programme with the opportunity to work with one another.

 One of the aims of the project is to assist in widening participation, particularly for students from families and communities where progression to higher education has not been the norm.